Free for a week, then $19 for your first month

 Cons

-1. Web UI sluggish on older PCs.
+1. Web UI is sluggish on older PCs.

 2. Exports plain text—formatting extra step for PDFs.